Lesson video

 Well, if the teacher took one piece, we need to look at the remaining pieces and divide it equally between the four students.

-So hopefully, you've spotted one student will get two pieces, another student will get two pieces, another student will get two pieces, and another student will get two pieces.
+So hopefully you've spotted one student will get two pieces, another student will get two pieces, another student will get two pieces, and another student will get two pieces.

-Well done if you got that one right.
+Hope you got that one right.

 Sometimes when we're dividing, the divide is not easily seen or calculated.